Emad Bouanane

-Emad Bouanane (born 22 November 1976) is a French footballer.
+Emad Bouanane (born 22 November 1976, Paris) is a French footballer.
 Originally signed by manager Brian Flynn to play as a left back for Wrexham Football Club, Emad Bouanane quickly became a favourite amongst the Wrexham supporters.

 After leaving Wrexham

 Having been released from the Red Dragons in the summer of 2001 due to financial problems, Emad went on to have a failed trial at another football league side, Swindon Town F.C.
 He spent a year living in Birmingham before signing for fifth-tier French club SC Abbeville.
 He scored on his début in a 2–0 victory against AC Cambrai.